brandonbracho/NYCShootings/README.md

 [^41]: Contingency table for race of prepetrators vs race of vicitims of shootings.
 Top breakdown are actual numbers while the bottom table is based off ratios.
 [^42]: Contingency table for the sex of prepetrators vs sex of victims of shootings.
 Top breakdown are actual numbers while the bottom table is based off ratios.

+## Closing Remarks

+The media-hype frenzy surrounding gun violence in NYC is to say the least, somewhat justified.
+During the last decade, and in particular during the last five years, prior to 2020, NYC has seen some of the lowest rates of gun violence in its streets.
+The numbers in gun related crimes seen in 2020 and now 2021 are far from what is considered normal in the five-boroughs, especially considering the downward trend seen throughout the 2000s.
+While the problem has been indentified, the cause is still far from transparent.
+Several potential catalysts include, the COVID-19 pandemic which has in turn has negatively impacted key determinants of crime such as socio-economic status, mental health, education, etc. Another possible catalyst could be the lack of trust and consequently, precense of a police force in light of the George Floyd killing seen during the spring of 2020.
+While the cause and solution to the issue at hand is unfortunately far from tangible, a few things remain true.
+Gun violence disproportionately affects young black men living in crime-ridden pockets of the city, in particular Eastern Brooklyn and the Southern Bronx.
+The demographic most affected by the misfortunes seen in the modern world are sadly also being torn apart by gun violence.
+While catching a perpetrator of gun violence is far from easy, knowing when acts of gun violence are more likely to occur can offer an upper hand.
+The perfect conditions for a shooting to occur you may ask?
+A hot, July 4th weekend at 11 pm, location being a public housing building in East New York.
+Data seldom lies, however, it is always important to take a step back, detach from what the numbers are saying and empathize with what really is at stake here.
+Behind every victim of gun violence is a father, a mother, a son, a daugther, a friend or a loved one.
+Gun violence devastates families and traumatizes individuals.
+Gun violence leads to a seemingly never ending loop of retaliation and anger.
+While it is easy to look at this situation unfold from the sidelines and point fingers